hiliamed/ids/README.md

 # ids
-In this project, we will study the NSL_KDD dataset by using R
+In this project, we present NSL_KDD dataset  exploratory analysis using R